cpuguy83/docker-volumes/README.md

 `-H unix:///path/to/sock.sock` or `--host unix:///path/to/sock.sock`.
 *This also works with TCP endpoints*

+Use this to see all your volumes, inspect them, export them, or clean them up.

 ## Installation

 You can use the provided Dockerfile which will compile a binary for you or build